 Comment.
-Section 11475.40 supersedes Canon 6A of the Code of Judicial Ethics.
+Section 11475.50 supersedes Canon 6A of the Code of Judicial Ethics.
 The compliance requirement is not precatory in administrative adjudication, but is mandatory.

-Under Section 19572, a violation of an applicable provision of the Code of Judicial Ethics is grounds for disciplinary action by the employing agency against a presiding officer in an adjudicative proceeding.
-Appropriate discipline is the responsibility of the agency that employs the presiding officer.
+Under Section 19572, a violation of an applicable provision of the Code of Judicial Ethics is grounds for disciplinary action by the employing agency against an administrative law judge.
+Appropriate discipline is the responsibility of the agency that employs the administrative law judge.
 Thus if an administrative law judge employed by the Office of Administrative Hearings violates the code of ethics in a hearing conducted for another agency, the Office of Administrative Hearings is the disciplining entity, and not the other agency.
 An agency may apply appropriate disciplinary procedures.
 See, e.g., 8 Cal.
 Code Regs. §§ 9720.1-9723 (enforcement of ethical standards of workers' compensation referees).

-A violation of the code of ethics by the presiding officer is not per se grounds for disqualification, or reversal of a decision, of the presiding officer.
-But the violation may be indicative of the presiding officer's violation of other procedural requirements.
+A violation of the code of ethics by the administrative law judge is not per se grounds for disqualification, or reversal of a decision, of the administrative law judge.
+But the violation may be indicative of the administrative law judge's violation of other procedural requirements.
 See, e.g., Section 11425.40 (disqualification of presiding officer for bias, prejudice, or interest).

-§ 11475.50.
+§ 11475.60.
 Compliance

-- 11475.50. (a) Except as provided in subdivision (b), a person to whom this article becomes applicable shall comply immediately with all applicable provisions of the Code of Judicial Ethics. - (b) A person to whom this article becomes applicable shall comply with Canon 4D(2) of the Code of Judicial Ethics as soon as reasonably possible and shall do so in any event within a period of one year after the article becomes applicable. - Comment.
-Section 11475.50 supersedes Canon 6F of the Code of Judicial Ethics.
+- 11475.60. (a) Except as provided in subdivision (b), a person to whom this article becomes applicable shall comply immediately with all applicable provisions of the Code of Judicial Ethics. - (b) A person to whom this article becomes applicable shall comply with Canon 4D(2) of the Code of Judicial Ethics as soon as reasonably possible and shall do so in any event within a period of one year after the article becomes applicable. - Comment.
+Section 11475.60 supersedes Canon 6F of the Code of Judicial Ethics.